-We recommend using the library search tool, Search@CU Libraries, which searches many databases at once.
+We recommend using the library search tool, OneSearch, which searches many databases at once.
 Follow these steps to search for peer reviewed, scholarly articles:

-- Go to Search@CU Libraries and sign in (upper right).
+1. Go to OneSearch and sign in (upper right).
 CU students, faculty, and staff have access to additional resources and services.
 Signing in allows you to access additional full-text content from more journals, databases, and eBooks.

-- Enter keywords in the search box.
+2. Enter keywords in the search box.
 Think of synonyms for your topic that authors might use in their writing, for instance, searching for "teaching" or "instruction" might pull up different results about the same topic.
-Click the blue Search button.
+Click the magnifying glass button.

-- Online: If the article is available for immediate access online, click the Access Online button beneath the article title, then select a database name from the list that displays to proceed to the article.
+- Online: If the article is available for immediate access online, click the Full text online button beneath the article title, then select a database name from the list that displays to proceed to the article.

-- Interlibrary Loan: If there is no full text available for immediate access, click the Availability & Requesting Options link beneath the article title, then click the Request from Interlibrary Loan link to proceed to ILLiad, our Interlibrary Loan management system.
+- Interlibrary Loan: If there is no full text available for immediate access, click the Citation online link beneath the article title, then click the Request from Tipasa/Interlibrary Loan link to proceed to Tipasa, our Interlibrary Loan management system.
 Submit your request, and our staff will attempt to get a copy sent to you from another library.
-You can also access ILLiad here: ILLiad
+You can also access Tipasa here: Tipasa.

 If you still have questions, contact us and tell us some details about your assignment and your topic.
 We're happy to help!